Part 5. Validate the Setup#

 sed -i "s/ vlan:.*/ vlan: 2/" ${cuBB_SDK}/cuPHY-CP/cuphycontroller/config/cuphycontroller_<xyz>.yaml

 When the build is done and the configuration files are updated, exit the container.
-Run the following to commit the changes to a new image.
-The name of the image will be used later in the Docker Compose configuration.
+All changes will be stored locally so no need to commit the changes to a new docker image.

 Creating the NVIPC Source Code Package#